snyk/driftctl/docs/new-remote-provider.md

 }
 ```

-The config returned in `GetProviderConfig` should be annotated with `cty` tags to be passed to the provider.
+The configuration returned in `GetProviderConfig` should be annotated with `cty` tags to be passed to the provider.

 ```go
 type githubConfig struct {